DanielYorwarth/page-gatsby/README.md

 ## 🚀 Quick start

-1.  **Create a Gatsby site.**
+1.  **Create a new site.**

-    Use the Gatsby CLI to create a new site, specifying the default starter.
+    Use the Gatsby CLI to create a new site, specifying this repo.

     ```shell
-    # create a new Gatsby site using the default starter
+    # create a new site using the Page Gatsby starter
     gatsby new new-site https://github.com/DanielYorwarthPage/page-gatsby.git
     ```